 I wasn’t able to meet every local chocolatier at the Salon this time — my other obsession, tap dancing, presented a scheduling conflict: I had a rehearsal to attend.
 So I missed new chocolatiers Kokak Chocolates and K+M Extravirgin Chocolate (from Napa’s French Laundry restauranteur Thomas Keller), new-to-us brittle maker Brittle California, almost raw chocolate maker Endorfin Foods, and fudge maker Z. Cioccolato.
 My fellow CBTB chocolateer, cacaopod, stayed to the bitter end — well, at least until 2pm when CocoTutti started selling booboos — and will file a report.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 21, 2019.
-This entry was posted in East Bay chocolate, Featured, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate and tagged Basel B Inc., Brittle, Chocolate Salon, CocoTutti, Cru Chocolates, Endorfin Foods, flying noir, Heavenly Taste Toffee, K+M Extravirgin Chocolate, Kindred Cooks, Kokak, Michael's Chocolates, Rainy Day Chocolate, Raphio Chocolate, Socola Chocolatier, Sweet 55, TasteTV, Z. Cioccolato.
+This entry was posted in East Bay chocolate, Events, Featured, Front page, Local chocolate, North Bay, Peninsula chocolate, Recommended chocolatiers, San Francisco chocolate and tagged Basel B Inc., Brittle, Chocolate Salon, CocoTutti, Cru Chocolates, Endorfin Foods, flying noir, Heavenly Taste Toffee, K+M Extravirgin Chocolate, Kindred Cooks, Kokak, Michael's Chocolates, Rainy Day Chocolate, Raphio Chocolate, Socola Chocolatier, Sweet 55, TasteTV, Z. Cioccolato.
 Bookmark the permalink.